fieldtrip/website/example/checkconfig.md

 ## How to control the behaviour of ft_checkconfig

-When you use a fieldtrip function, this automatically calls **[ft_checkconfig](/reference/ft_checkconfig)** to check the cfg you supplied.
+When you use a FieldTrip function, this automatically calls **[ft_checkconfig](/reference/ft_checkconfig)** to check the cfg you supplied.
 If necessary, **[ft_checkconfig](/reference/ft_checkconfig)** will give you feedback.
 How can you control this feedback?
 As explained in the help documentatio

 	% The behaviour of checkconfig can be controlled by the following cfg options,
-	% which can be set as global fieldtrip defaults (see FT_DEFAULTS
+	% which can be set as global FieldTrip defaults (see FT_DEFAULTS
 	%   cfg.checkconfig = 'pedantic', 'loose' or 'silent' (control the feedback behaviour of checkconfig)
 	%   cfg.trackconfig = 'cleanup', 'report' or 'off'
 	%   cfg.checksize   = number in bytes, can be inf (set max size allowed for output cfg fields)

-When you use a fieldtrip function, this automatically calls ft_defaults. ft_defaults is a function that takes care of path setting, plus it sets defaults to be used throughout fieldtrip.
+When you use a FieldTrip function, this automatically calls ft_defaults. ft_defaults is a function that takes care of path setting, plus it sets defaults to be used throughout fieldtrip.
 It does this by creating a global variable called ft_defaults (i.e. a variable that is available to all functions, but not directly visible to the user.
 You can make it visible by typing 'global ft_default').
 The variable ft_default has the following fields and default settings that pertain to **[ft_checkconfig](/reference/ft_checkconfig)*

 	ft_default.checkconfig = 'loose';
 	ft_default.trackconfig = 'off';
 	ft_default.checksize   = 1e5;

 These settings control the behaviour of **[ft_checkconfig](/reference/ft_checkconfig)**.
-If you want to change these settings, either do it via the global variable (this way they will apply to all fieldtrip functions and automatically be added to the cfg), or do it directly via the cfg when you call a specific function.
+If you want to change these settings, either do it via the global variable (this way they will apply to all FieldTrip functions and automatically be added to the cfg), or do it directly via the cfg when you call a specific function.
 What are the available options?

 *  **cfg.checkconfig: 'pedantic', 'loose' or 'silent'**
 This setting determines the type of feedback **[ft_checkconfig](/reference/ft_checkconfig)** gives about the input cfg.
 An important function of **[ft_checkconfig](/reference/ft_checkconfig)** is to check whether the input cfg contains all the required options, and no renamed, unused, deprecated or forbidden options.
 If possible, **[ft_checkconfig](/reference/ft_checkconfig)** will adjust the cfg to the input requirements and give feedback to the user.
 You can control the type of feedback given.
 This can either be **'silent'**, which means no feedback is given at all, or **'loose'** which means warnings are given for all inconsistencies, or **'pedantic'**, which means errors are given for each inconsistency in your input cfg.
-Note that a missing required field in the cfg will always lead to an error, because fieldtrip simply will not run without it.
+Note that a missing required field in the cfg will always lead to an error, because FieldTrip simply will not run without it.

-To give an example using **[ft_freqdescriptives](/reference/ft_freqdescriptives)**, if your cfg contains the field 'jacknife' (which was used in a previous version of fieldtrip but has since been renamed to 'jackknife'
+To give an example using **[ft_freqdescriptives](/reference/ft_freqdescriptives)**, if your cfg contains the field 'jacknife' (which was used in a previous version of FieldTrip but has since been renamed to 'jackknife'

 	cfg=[];
 	cfg.jacknife='no';